-Some companies also go as bold as to send emails that are not in any special template, no promotional imagery, just a raw email.
+Some companies also go as bold as to send emails that are not in any special template, no promotional imagery, just raw email.
 You’re writing an email, not a pamphlet or a detailed infographic.
-Email was designed for person-to-person communication, so why should a company to a person email be any different?
+The email was designed for person-to-person communication, so why should a company to a personal email be any different?

 The better personalization an email has, it will be more likely that a customer will open the email, click the CTA, and convert.